 His recent research has been funded by several NSF awards, including for continuous-time DSP's (2010) and low-latency asynchronous interconnection networks (2012, 2008), among others.
 In 2000, he received two medium-scale NSF ITR awards for asynchronous research.
 He was brought onto the DARPA "CLASS" project (2005), headed by Boeing, to create a new commercially-viable CAD tool flow for designing asynchronous systems.

 Dr. Nowick was the selection committee chair of the ACM/SIGDA

 "Outstanding PhD Dissertation in Electronic Design Automation" award (2012-2013),

-and served as a member of the ACM/IEEE DAC Best Paper Award committee (2010).
+and served as a member of the ACM/IEEE DAC Best Paper Award committee (2010)

-He is also a recipient of the Columbia Engineering School "Distinguished
+In 2011, he received the Columbia Engineering School "Distinguished

-Faculty Teaching Award" (2011).
-He holds 11 issued US patents.
+Faculty Teaching Award".
+He holds 12 issued US patents.